Marcus-Nastasi/ads-report/README.md

     loginCustomerId=[the-id-of-your-MCC]

 3. **Configure the 'credentials.json' file on '/src/main/resources'.**
-  **This file is your google cloud project's service account json file, for your google sheets connection:**
+  **This file is your google cloud project's service account json file,** **for your google sheets connection.
+You can get orientation on the Google Sheets Client Library (https://developers.google.com/sheets/api/quickstart/java):**

 3. **Run the app on your IDE, or run the docker-compose.yml file on "docker" directory:**
     ```bash